ruslanfedoseenko/qtchromecast/README.md

 # qtchromecast

-Experiments main perpose of witch will be to create a Chrome cast sender app with C++ Qt.
+Experiments which aim to create a Chrome cast sender app with C++ Qt.